hpxstarry/hpxstarry.github.io/_posts/2020-03-10-distributed-systems-tutorial.md

 categories: [Big Data, Tutorial]
 tags: [bigdata]
 seo:
-  date_modified: 2020-03-12 23:31:07 -0700
+  date_modified: 2020-07-12 23:31:07 -0700
 ---

 For the past 5 years, I have been using different kinds of distributed systems to solve production problems.
 Have read some books, paper, blogs.
 Maintained Hadoop, HBase cluster for some time.
 Now I am writing this blog to summarize for myself.
-It will act like a tutorial or an index for distributed systems.
+It will act like a tutorial or an indexing for distributed systems.
+As a disclaimer, distributed systems are complicated and this blog is far less be able to cover all.
+Any specific section worths being discussed separately in a blog or even a book.

 # Basic FAQs